IBM/aspera-cli/docs/README.erb.md

 <%=build_version%>
 ```

-In order to keep persistency of configuration on the host, you should specify your user's configuration folder as a volume for the container.
+To keep persistency of configuration on the host, specify your user's configuration folder as a volume for the container.
 To enable write access, a possibility is to run as `root` in the container (and set the default configuration folder to `/home/cliuser/.aspera/<%=cmd%>`).
 Add options: